Mattias Ekholm: Nashville Predators

 four goals and seven assists for 11 points.
 Due to injuries, Ekholm earned an emergency recall to the NHL level on 15 April 2013.
 At the time, he had tallied 27 points through 55 games.
 He logged 16:05 minutes of ice time during a game against the Vancouver Canucks before being reassigned to the Admirals the following day.
 Ekholm ended the season with 32 points through 59 games.

 In the second full year of his contract, Ekholm joined the Predators for the start of their 2013–14 season.
 He played on the Predators third line along with Seth Jones and Shea Weber.
 Ekholm scored his first NHL goal in a 3–2 win over the San Jose Sharks on 7 January 2014.
-He finished the season with nine points through 62 games and was one of six NHL defensemen to play at least 50 games and be assessed 10 or fewer penalty minutes.
+He finished the season with nine points through 62 games and was one of six NHL defencemen to play at least 50 games and be assessed 10 or fewer penalty minutes.
 As such, Ekholm signed a two-year, $2.075 million contract with the Predators as a restricted free agent.

 In the first year of his new contract, Ekholm changed his jersey number to 14 to match his World Championship number.
 Ekholm set career-highs in goals, assists, and points during the season with seven goals and 11 assists for 18 points.

+Ekholm made his Stanley Cup Final debut on 29 May 2017, against the Pittsburgh Penguins.
+Nashville fell to Pittsburgh in six games.

 Ekholm was named an alternate captain for the Predators on 19 September 2017, along with Ryan Johansen and Filip Forsberg.

 On 11 February 2021, Ekholm was listed as week to week with an undisclosed injury following a game against the Tampa Bay Lightning.

 On 13 October 2021, Ekholm signed a four-year, $25 million contract extension with the Predators with an annual average value of $6.25 million.